Palantir555/palantir555.github.io/_posts/2023-03-14-reversing-domyos-el500-elliptical.md

 ### 1. Scouting the GATT setup - Direct connection/discovery

-On linux, `bluetoothctl` is a relatively simple way to take a quick look at the device.
-But for speed and convenience, I recommend you use the `nRF Connect` app for Android.
-It's simple, versatile, and has a nice UI.
-It's also free, and doesn't require a complex setup or dedicated hardware.
-It will allow you to scout, monitor and communicate with the target in real time, and to export detailed logs for further analysis.
+On Linux, `bluetoothctl` provides a straightforward way to quickly examine the device.
+However, for speed and convenience, I recommend using the `nRF Connect` app for Android.
+It's simple, versatile, and has an intuitive UI.
+It's also free and doesn't require complex setup or dedicated hardware.

 ![nrf service discovery]({{ site.url }}/assets/domyos-el500/nrf-discovery-drawn.jpg)